blorente/naylang-documentation/src/ast.md

 #### ObjectConstructor Nodes

-In Grace (similarly to JavaScript), a user can at any point explicitly create an object with the `object` keyword, followed by the desired contents of the object. this operation is represented in the abstract syntax with an `ObjectConstructor` node, which evaluates to a user-defined Grace object.
+In Grace (similarly to JavaScript), a user can at any point explicitly create an object with the `object` keyword, followed by the desired contents of the object.
+This operation is represented in the abstract syntax with an `ObjectConstructor` node, which evaluates to a user-defined Grace object.

-Since an object can contain virtually any Grace construct, and `ObjectConstructor` is nothing more than a list of statements that will be evaluated one after the other.
+Since an object can contain virtually any Grace construct, an `ObjectConstructor` is nothing more than a list of statements that will be evaluated one after the other.

 ```c++
 class ObjectConstructor : public Expression {